Published Date :

 AI agents are no longer limited to innovation labs or pilot programs.
 They are actively supporting customer service teams, assisting operations managers, and reducing manual work across departments.
 As adoption grows, so does the financial impact of getting it wrong.

-For most businesses, even a moderately capable AI agent typically requires an initial investment of USD 30,000 to 80,000, while enterprise-grade agents supporting multiple workflows usually starts from USD 100,000 before ongoing costs are considered.
+For most businesses, a moderately capable AI agent typically requires an initial investment of USD 30,000 to 80,000.
+Enterprise-grade agents that support multiple workflows, integrations, and compliance requirements usually start from USD 100,000, excluding ongoing operational costs.
 Without clear cost visibility, leadership teams frequently underestimate the total ownership expense.

 Most cost overruns come from improper planning.
 Organizations often budget only for development; while recurring costs such as infrastructure (USD 3,000 to 10,000 per month), model updates (USD 10,000 to 30,000 annually), and ongoing support are overlooked.